Charles Rodman Campbell: Incarceration and appeals

+Incarceration

 In 1985, a still more damning report emerged alleging that Monroe Reformatory staff had not only covered up for Campbell, but were actively conspiring with him.
 Inmate counselor Roger Button kept certain inmates on his "payroll", which included Charles Campbell.
 The inmates supplied Button with sexual favors in exchange for his covering up their prison infractions; and in addition, he used them as extortion agents to beat up prisoners he disliked, collect debts, or protect prisoners he did like.
 Button denied all of these allegations.

-The judge sentenced Campbell to death on December 17, 1984.
-By 1989, the case had gone through the entire state court system.
-Campbell's lawyers appealed his conviction and sentence for 12 years (a total of three appeals).
-The Washington Supreme Court affirmed the conviction and sentence.

-The state offered inmates the choice of execution by lethal injection or hanging.
-If the inmate did not choose, execution would be by hanging.
-Campbell declined to choose how he would be executed, arguing that participating in the decision on how he would die was akin to his committing suicide, which Campbell's lawyers argued violated Washington public policy.
 While his case was at various stages of appeal, he remained a much-feared figure in Walla Walla's death row for the next decade, even spitting at then-Governor Booth Gardner when he peered into his cell.

-On November 7, 1988, Campbell petitioned the U.S. Supreme Court to review his case.
-The Supreme Court denied his petition, but that did not end the appeals.
-There was now debate over whether hanging, fearing decapitation due to Campbell's obesity, was cruel and unusual punishment, and thus unconstitutional.
-This time, it was Washington State appealing to the Supreme Court in 1993, because the state wanted the case concluded, instead of dragging on for years.
-Campbell's repeated appeals showed that he would prefer to spend the rest of his life behind bars, rather than face execution.
+While Campbell was on death row, his mother stated that she still loved Campbell but supported his death sentence.
+Campbell's mother claimed that he had sex with a pet dog that he adopted, and after learning of his arrest for first-degree murder told investigators that, "It was inevitable.
+I never believed he was going to end up anywhere but the electric chair."
+His father and sisters could not be located.
+Campbell's mother died before his execution was carried out.

-Interviews with Campbell by prison psychologists concluded that he had "a near-total lack of empathy" for other human beings and felt that it was his right to live life and act however he pleased, and he also had the right to destroy anyone who angered him.
-He told them, "The world has created me, and I am free to do what I want.
+In a 1982 psychological report by Charles P. Tappin, a Seattle-based psychiatrist, Tappin confirmed that Campbell did not exhibit signs of brain damage but had an "unorthodox" antisocial view of reality.
+Campbell was quoted in the report as saying, "The world has created me, and I am free to do what I want.
 There is no right or wrong, or anyone to tell me what to do."

+Campbell rejected most offers for interviews during his stay on death row, choosing instead to dedicate most of his time on death row to his appeals.